arangodb/docs/3.10/index.md

 ![Mary - is friend of - John](images/data-model-graph-relation-concrete.png)

-Nodes are also called vertices, and relations are edges that connect vertices.
+Nodes are also called vertices (singular: vertex), and relations are edges that connect vertices.
 A vertex typically represents a specific entity (a person, a book, a sensor reading etc.) and an edge defines how one entity relates to another.